Herob527/flowbite-react/packages/ui/README.md

+## Noted

+This project is a fork of [Flowbite](https://flowbite.com)

+It's meant to solve issue with datepicker

+I'll be testing it

 <div align="center">
   <h1>Flowbite React</h1>
   <p><em>⚠️ This is a pre-release version - please note that APIs may change before the final release</em></p>